dcasati/freebsd-sidecar/README.md

 # freebsd-sidecar
 A very experimental way to run FreeBSD as a Kubernetes workload

 # WARNING

 This is a _very_ experimental work, not suitable for production yet.
 The initial drive for this experience was curiosity: can that be done ?
 Can I run FreeBSD as a workload inside of a Kubernetes cluster?

+## TODO
+ - Networking
+ - Make a smaller image with crunchgen

 # Solution